5 onboarding mistakes and how to avoid them

 Treating onboarding as training

-One of the most common mistakes people make, says Emily Wilson, Managing Director and Co-Founder of FutureYou Executive Recruitment, is confusing training and onboarding.
+One of the most common mistakes people make, says Tracey Montgomery, General Manager at Pure Source Recruitment, is confusing training and onboarding.

 Forgetting the ‘human’ element

 The practical side is necessary: from explaining where the coffee machine is to the organisational structure of the business.
-But the key to onboarding success, Wilson says, is in relationship development.
+But the key to onboarding success, Montgomery says, is in relationship development.

 Not taking enough time

-Onboarding isn’t something that’s over within a day.
-A good process, says Chaux, begins the moment that employee signs the contract and continues for 3–6 months into their employment.
+Onboarding isn’t something that ends on day one.
+A good process, says Chaux, starts the moment an employee signs their contract and continues well into their first three to six months.

 As Chaux points out, you don’t know what your new hire’s current employer is doing to try to keep them.
 Setting up a good relationship with your new employee before they start can ensure you don’t lose a good employee before they’ve even begun.